mbdevpl/ingit/README.rst

       "paths": {
-        "machine name 1": "path used only on machine 1", "machine name 2": "path used only on machine 2", "": "if no machine name is given, the path is used in all other cases", ...
+        "machine name 1": "path used only on machine 1", "machine name 2": "path used only on machine 2", "": "if no machine name is given, the path is used in all other cases" },
-      }
       "remotes": {
         "remote name 1": "url 1",
-        "remote name 2": "url 2",
+        "remote name 2": "url 2"
-        ...
       },
       "tags": [
         "tags are completely optional",